How To Make Office Chair To Stop Squeaking

 Squeaky chairs are annoying not only to you, but to the other people in the room.
-Many people have the impression that a squeaky chair means that the chair is old and they have to replace it, but this isn’t the case.
+Many people believe that a squeaky chair means that the chair is old, and they have to replace it, but this isn’t the case.

 Fixing squeaking due to loose bolts and screws